paulb17/Springboard/README.md

 Racial Discrimination performs a statistical analysis on if race has a meaningful impact on the callback rate of candidates who have submitted resumes to jobs of interest.

 **Key Skills**
-* Inferential Statistics
+* Inferential Statistics using scipy
     * Central Limit Theorem
-    * Statistical Analysis
+    * Pearson's correlation test
     * z-test
     * t-test
     * Margin of Error (MOE)
     * Chi-Squared Test
     * Bootstrap Statistics
 * Descriptive Statistics
-* Data Visualization
+* Data Visualization using matplotlib

 ## Machine Learning Algorithms